hecerinc/SWITCH/roadmap.md

 ## Additional features

 - [ ] Modify input/output model to a context-based one, where users can input data files which belong to a single project, and visualize all of the information for that project
+- [ ] Visualize data inputs for geographic information
+- [ ] Develop interactive visualizations for inputs/outputs

 - [ ] Support all data output formats from [SWITCH](https://github.com/switch-model/switch)
-- [ ] Streamline data pipe from [switch](https://github.com/switch-model/switch)
+- [ ] Streamline data pipe from [SWITCH](https://github.com/switch-model/switch)
-- [ ] Develop interactive visualizations for outputs
 - [ ] Export visualizations
 	- Embeddable HTMLs
 	- SVGs?
 	- PDF?
 	- PowerBI/Tableau
 	- *GIS?
-- [ ] Publish dashboards?
+- [ ] Publish dashboards
-- [ ] Visualize data inputs for geographic information

 - [ ] General UX improvements
 - [ ] General UI improvements
 - [ ] UI standarization